srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module19.md

-# Lab Scenario Preview: AZ-900: Describe Azure management and governance

-## Lab 19 - Use the Pricing Calculator
+# Lab Scenario Preview: Lab 19 - Use the Pricing Calculator

-### Lab overview
+## Lab overview

 In this walkthrough, we will use the Azure Pricing Calculator to generate a cost estimate for an Azure virtual machine and related network resources.